starnetnfts-git/dev_documentation/benchmarks/README.md

 ### Final recommendation

-20,000,000 block limit for 3 seconds is a sensible choice...
+20,000,000 block limit for 3 seconds is the choice configuration for Star Net NFT Blockchain

-what happens if there are more than transactions at some point:
+#### What happens if there are more than transactions at some point ?

-- RPC nodes will buffer them
+- RPC nodes will buffer them.
+An RPC node usually can buffer 200-2000 transactions (depends on it's config)

 what happens if the RPC nodes are full and can't buffer more ?

+- unless there's an attack, I don't see this happening
-- wallet should retry them
+- the wallet should retry them or the system that send them should retry them

 what happens if both RPC nodes are full continuously